Genealogical research - about me

 • Mag.a Cornelia PATSCHEIDER, MA born Mar.
 27th, 1989 in Steyr (Austria)

 The genealogical tree is stored in my PC and I use the program Kith&Kin.
-This program is not ideal, but much better than all other programs that I tested.
+This program is not the most optimal, but it is the only one of the is the only one of the tested programs that masters the graphical - freely scalable - display of the entire tree structure!

 Excerpt from the Patscheider Chronicle (written in 1988 by Giselheid Patscheider-Riedmann):